alexsanchezdev/scrollViewSwipeGestureRecognizer/README.md

-# UIScrollView movement using Swipe Gesture Recognizer
+# UIScrollView movement using Swipe Gesture Recognizer - Swift 3

 Grab the code from the ViewController.swift file.